siavashfd/event-microservice-for-ignite/README.md

 # Spring Boot Application with high-performance in-memory database

+A simple Microservice that uses Apache Ignite as an in-memory data grid.
 The Apache Ignite comes with its native persistence that allows storing and processing data both **in-memory** and on **disk**.

 ## Start the Apache Ignite Cluster